 When merging, splitting, or constructing parcels, if parcel line dimensions are unchanged from their original parcel record, the lines remain associated with their original parcel record.
 Parcel lines remain associated with the record that originally created them until a newer parcel record redefines the dimensions of the line (changes the line).
 This can result in parcel polygons being defined by lines that are associated with different records.
 This allows you to identify changes in a parcel record and to track line history by recorded dates.

-Parcel types can use administrative boundaries.
-Administrative boundaries are used for very large parcels such as country parcels or state parcels.
-To add a parcel type that uses administrative boundaries, choose Use for administrative boundaries on the Add Parcel Type geoprocessing tool.
+Parcel types can store administrative parcels.
+Administrative parcels are used for very large parcels such as country parcels or state parcels.
+To add a parcel type that uses administrative parcels, choose Use for administrative boundaries on the Add Parcel Type geoprocessing tool.